Evaluations of annular Khovanov--Rozansky homology: Khovanov--Rozansky theory

 We still let $S$ denote an oriented surface of finite type.
 The $\Z[q^{\pm 1}]$-module $N\Web(S)$ admits a graded, additive, $\C$-linear categorification $\eqSfoam$ that is closely related to the canopolis $N\foam$ of $\glN$ foams defined in \cite{ETW} using the closed foam evaluation formula of Robert--Wagner \cite{RoW}.
 Here we only describe the essential features of $\eqSfoam$ and comment on the necessary variations relative to $N\foam$. \begin{defi} $\eqSfoam$ is the additive closure of the graded, additive, $\C$-linear category determined by the following data: \begin{itemize} \item The objects are formal $q$-grading shifts of webs $q^k W$ embedded in $S$, without allowing any isotopies.

 \item The morphisms are $\C$-linear combinations of degree-preserving foams $F\colon q^l V\to q^k W$ embedded in $S\times [0,1]$, modulo isotopy relative to the boundary and modulo additional local relations supported in embedded 3-balls $B^3\subset S\times [0,1]$. \item The composition is given by the bilinear extension of the natural gluing of foams. \end{itemize} The foams making up the morphisms are decorated 2-dimensional CW-complexes, which are carefully defined in \cite[Definition 2.7]{ETW}.
-They are graded and their facets are allowed to carry decorations by symmetric polynomials as explained in and just before \cite[Definition 2.11]{ETW}\footnote{Note, however, that we use the opposite convention to denote grading shifts.
+They are graded and their facets are labeled and may carry decorations by symmetric polynomials as explained in and just before \cite[Definition 2.11]{ETW}\footnote{Note, however, that we use the opposite convention to denote grading shifts.
 E.g. a foam $F$ of degree 2 maps from a shifted web $q^k W$ to another shifted web $q^{k-2} V$.}.
+The first elementary symmetric polynomial on a $1$-labeled facet is called a \emph{dot}.
 The local foam relations in embedded 3-balls $B^3\subset S\times [0,1]$ are precisely the relations that hold in the canopolis $\foam$ as defined in \cite[Definition 2.14]{ETW}. \end{defi}

 A direct consequence of the local foam relations in $\eqSfoam$ is that we have explicit isomorphisms between webs, which induce the web relations~\eqref{eq:webrel} after passing to the Grothendieck group.